TimerTimeout(), TimerTimeout_r()

 In order to set the tolerance to a value between 0 and the clock period, you need to have the PROCMGR_AID_HIGH_RESOLUTION_TIMER ability enabled.
 For more information, see procmgr_ability().

-For more information about timer tolerance, see Tolerant and high-resolution timers in the Understanding the Microkernel's Concept of Time chapter of the QNX OS Programmer's Guide.
+For more information about timer tolerance, see High-resolution timers in the Understanding the Microkernel's Concept of Time chapter of the QNX OS Programmer's Guide.

 Setting a timeout on a kernel blocking state

-The following table shows the blocking states that are entered as a result of certain kernel calls, along with the corresponding timeout state bits that you can use in the flags argument:
+The following table shows the blocking states that are entered as a result of certain kernel and non-kernel calls, along with the corresponding timeout state bits that you can use in the flags argument:

 Call Blocking state Timeout state